DS4SD/docling/docs/usage.md

 To see all available options (export formats etc.) run `docling --help`.
 More details in the [CLI reference page](./reference/cli.md).

-### Supported formats

-The document conversion in Docling supports several popular formats, including:

-- **PDF** (Portable Document Format): the format developed by Adobe to present documents compatible across application software, hardware, and operating systems.
-- **.docx**, **.xlsx**, **.pptx** (Word, Excel, and PowerPoint): the Open XML formats suppored by Microsof Office.
-- **Markdown**:  a lightweight markup language to add formatting elements to plain text documents.
-- **AsciiDoc**: a plain text markup language for writing technical content.
-- **HTML** (Hypertext Markup Language): the standard markup language for creating web pages.
-- **XHTML** (Extensible Hypertext Markup Language): the XML-based version of HTML.
-- **XML** (Extensible Markup Language): a markup format for storing and transmitting data.
-Due to its flexibility, Docling requires custom implementations to identify the semantics of the data.
-Currently, Docling supports the parsing of [USPTO](https://www.uspto.gov/patents) patents and [PubMed Central® (PMC)](https://pmc.ncbi.nlm.nih.gov/) articles.

 ### Advanced options

 #### Adjust pipeline features